HEFTIEProject/heftie-textbook/book/6-export.md

 perform some analysis/processing on the sub-volume using their preferred tools and then copy the results back in-place to the original zarr image.

-Note: this chapter (and the whole of the textbook) uses Zarr version 2 and OME-Zarr version 0.4.
-Although newer versions exist (Zarr version 3 and OME-Zarr version 0.5), software tools have not quite caught up to support the newer versions.

 ```{code-cell} ipython3
 import napari